JStunning/farmers-market/README.md

 ## Specs

-  * _Spec:_ When user opens localhost:5000.
+  * _Spec:_ When user opens http://localhost:3000/.
       * _Input:_ user opens web app
-      * _Output:_ homepage should open "Welcome to Pierre's!" and also gives you links "See Peirre's Treats", "See Peirre's Flavors"
+      * _Output:_ homepage should open "Avery's Organics" header, buttons with days and crops tabs, a list of all days with address they will be at as well as the team running the market that day.

 ## Known Bugs